bob-beck/cabinfevertargets/README.md

 of the correct size.

-If the division can be shot at the distance, but the target can not be printed on the selecte paper size, it tells you that.
+If the division can be shot at the distance, but the target can not be printed on the selected paper size, it tells you that.

 I have hooked this up to a web form that can generates the 2025 size targets at [https://obtuse.com/cfc/](https://obtuse.com/cfc/), which lets you pick